Drunk, angry bowels strike back!

 I know alcohol, diarrhea and abdominal pain will plague me for days.
 That along with feeling down is more than enough to keep me away from the booze.

 If you decide that you want to risk alcohol induced diarrhea or constipation, there are a few things you can try.
 I’m NOT saying you should drink, but here they are:

 Find out if you have a food intolerance.
 If you do, you may be able to find a form of alcohol that you can still drink.

-For instance if you are gluten intolerant, you might be able to drink wine.
+For instance if you are gluten intolerant or have problems with wheat, you might be able to drink wine.
 If you’re sulfite intolerant, you could skip wine and try beer or even hard liquor.

 If it’s alcohol causing your diarrhea then these steps won’t help.
 Also, you will still likely make the occassional “bad choice” for food etc.